svjack/Stable-Diffusion-Chinese-Extend/README.md

 All models are upload to [Huggingface Hub](https://huggingface.co/svjack).

 ### Implementation details
-To fine tune them, the only required are translated datasets.
+To fine tune them, the only require are translated datasets.
 Firstly, I random sample 10k English samples from [diffusiondb](https://github.com/poloclub/diffusiondb) and use [NMT](https://en.wikipedia.org/wiki/Neural_machine_translation) translate them into Chinese with some corrections.
 It have upload to [svjack/diffusiondb_random_10k_zh_v1](https://huggingface.co/datasets/svjack/diffusiondb_random_10k_zh_v1) use this dataset on base model will give us the demand. <br/>

 The finetuned text to image model include three models named with <br/>
 [svjack/Stable-Diffusion-FineTuned-zh-v0](https://huggingface.co/svjack/Stable-Diffusion-FineTuned-zh-v0)<br/>